rivka-levit/stock-notifier/README.md

 ### CLI command example
 ```
-python main.py gt -0.1
+python main.py lt -0.1
 ```
-Here the application will send a notification email when the trend reaches up to the value -0.1
+Here the application will send a notification email when the trend reaches down to the value -0.1